Law Offices of Osas Iyamu, LLC.

 President Obama’s Proposed Comprehensive Immigration Reform Bill: According to the fact Sheet released by the white house on January 29th, 2013 titled “Fixing our Broken Immigration System so everyone plays by the Rules “AILA InfoNet Doc.
 No. 13012946, President Obama acknowledged that America’s immigration system is broken, and it is time to fix it in a way that requires responsibility and accountability from everyone.

-Below is a summary of the key principles President Obama proposed and believes should be included & covered in a common-sense immigration reform bill/legislation:
+Below is a summary of the key principles President Obama proposed.
+He believes these should be included and covered in a common-sense immigration reform bill or legislation.

 Continuing to Strengthen Border Security